tomas-gajarsky/facetorch/README.md

 ### Add predictor
 #### Prerequisites
-1. file of the TorchScript model
+1. File of the TorchScript model
-2. ID of the Google Drive model file
+2. Repository on Hugging Face Hub for hosting the model (or legacy ID of the Google Drive model file)
 3. facetorch [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 Facetorch works with models that were exported from PyTorch to TorchScript.
 You can apply [torch.jit.trace](https://pytorch.org/docs/stable/generated/torch.jit.trace.html) function to compile a PyTorch model as a TorchScript module.
 Please verify that the output of the traced model equals the output of the original model.

-The first models are hosted on my [public Google Drive folder](https://drive.google.com/drive/folders/19qlklR18wYfFsCChQ78it10XciuTzbDM?usp=sharing).
-You can either send the new model for upload to me, host the model on your
-Google Drive or host it somewhere else and add your own downloader object to the codebase.
+Models are now hosted on [Hugging Face Hub](https://huggingface.co/tomas-gajarsky) which is the default download source.
+You can host your model on your own Hugging Face account or use the legacy Google Drive hosting option by specifying the appropriate downloader in your configuration.

 #### Configuration
 ##### Create yaml file